Richest Cities in Arkansas (2026)

 Richest City in Arkansas

-The richest city in Arkansas is Natural Steps in Pulaski County with an average household income of $249,260 as of 2023.
-While exceptionally affluent, Natural Steps only has a population of 686 as of 2023.
-The richest city in Arkansas with at least 5,000 people is Cave Springs in Benton County with an average household income of $173,661 as of 2023 and 6,081 people as of 2023 according to the most current Census data available (citation).
+The richest city in Arkansas is Roe in Monroe County with an average household income of $331,659 as of 2024.
+While exceptionally affluent, Roe only has a population of 129 as of 2024.
+The richest city in Arkansas with at least 5,000 people is Cave Springs in Benton County with an average household income of $180,027 as of 2024 and 6,008 people as of 2024 according to the most current Census data available (citation).

 Download the newest population data for Arkansas cities